andrakis/node-lithp/README.md

 			(print "Err:  " Err)
 			(print "Data: " Data)
 		)))
-		% You can call FsReadFile using call (a parser-specific builtin.)
+		% You can call FsReadFile using call (a standard builtin.)
 		(call FsReadFile "index.js" Our_callback)
 	)